JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Returns the file name and extension of the program which is currently executing.

 ```
-FUNCTION AfxGetExeFileNameX () AS CWSTR
+FUNCTION AfxGetExeFileNameX () AS DWSTRING
 ```

 # <a name="AfxGetExeFullPath"></a>AfxGetExeFullPath